CaringCaribou/caringcaribou/README.md

 # Caring Caribou
-A friendly car security exploration tool
+A friendly automotive security exploration tool.

 ## Rationale
-We are lacking a security testing tool for automotive.
-A zero-knowledge tool that can be dropped onto any CAN network and collect information regarding what services and vulnerabilities exist.
-This is a start.

 This work was initiated as part of the research project HEAVENS (HEAling Vulnerabilities to ENhance Software Security and Safety), but lives on as a stand-alone project.
+We were lacking a security testing tool for automotive; a zero-knowledge tool that can be dropped onto any CAN network and collect information regarding what services and vulnerabilities exist.
+This project is a start.

 ## Documentation
 - [How to install](documentation/howtoinstall.md)